 - We participate in ‘World Book Day’- where children are immersed in storytelling, author quizzes, book discussions and the opportunity to dress up as a book character and share their favourite books.

-Like grammar and punctuation, spelling is also taught in discrete sessions, as well as being incorporated into English lessons.
-Spelling is taught using the Read Write Inc. Phonics scheme in KS1 and Spelling Shed scheme in KS2.
+Spelling is taught in discrete sessions using the Read Write Inc. Phonics scheme in EYFS and Y1 and Spelling Shed scheme in Y2 and KS2.
 These sessions are taught daily.
-In KS2, the weekly spellings children take home to learn will link to the strategies they have been learning in class.
+In Y2 and KS2, the weekly spellings children take home to learn will link to the strategies they have been learning in class.

 In EYFS, children focus on pencil control and correct individual letter and number formation.
 Children are encouraged to use a wide variety of writing implements, including pencils, crayons, paint etc. to support them with their writing.
 In Y1, a pre-cursive style is taught and modelled to the children.
-In Y2, children will start learning how to join their writing in the school’s cursive style.
-In KS2, most children should be writing in the school’s cursive style.
+In Y2, children will start learning how to join their writing using Twinkl’s ‘continuous cursive.
+In KS2, most children should be writing using continuous cursive style.
 Pupils should use the diagonal and horizontal strokes that are needed to join letters and understand which letters, when adjacent to one another, are best left unjoined.
 Children will also be able to earn a handwriting pen in KS2 when they consistently use clear, fluent and joined-up handwriting during their independent writing.

 Early Years Foundation Stage